scatterR/oldwebsite/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Paper Title Number 1"
+title: "A rational theory of mutual funds' attention allocation"
 collection: publications
-permalink: /publication/2009-10-01-paper-title-number-1
+permalink: /publication/2020-03-22-Kacperczyk-and-et-al
+excerpt: 'A theory relates the attention allocation of mutual fund managers to business cycles.'
+date: 2020-03-22
+---
-excerpt: 'The question of whether and how mutual fund managers provide valuable services for their clients motivates one of the largest literatures in finance.
+Abstract: The question of whether and how mutual fund managers provide valuable services for their clients motivates one of the largest literatures in finance.
 One candidate explanation is that funds process information about future asset values and use that information to invest in high-valued assets.
 But formal theories are scarce because information